Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Parametric surface representation

 In this work, we use the level set representation to describe a (hyper-)surface.
 We model a (hyper-)surface $\mathcal S$ in $[0,1)^n; n\ge 2$ as the zero level set of a function $\psi$:

-For example, when $n=2$, $\mathcal{S}$ is a (hyper-)surface of dimension 1, which is a curve.
+For example, when $n=2$, $\mathcal{S}$ is a (hyper-)surface of dimension 1, which is typically a curve.
 We note that the level set representation is widely used in image segmentation \cite{li2010distance}.
-The normal practice in image segmentation is the non-parametric level set representation of a time-dependent evolution function $\psi$.
+The normal practice in image segmentation is the non-parametric level set representation of a time-dependent evolution function $\psi$, which results in the PDE-driven models.
+Note that the initialization of these models affects the stability and the rate of convergence of the methods.
+So good initialization of level set functions is usually a requirement for good segmentation.